-The first ever production of Billy Elliot the Musical (BETM) in Spain opens at the Nuevo Teatro Alcalá in Madrid, with previews from September 22, 2017 and the official opening night on October 5.
-Tickets are currently on sale for performances until December 17, 2017.
+The first ever production of Billy Elliot the Musical (BETM) in Spain was performed at the Nuevo Teatro Alcalá in Madrid.
+Previews began on September 22, 2017 and the official opening night was on October 5, 2017.

-This production has been a massive undertaking and has been in the works for years.
-According to producer Juanjo Rivero, it has cost 5 million euros just to get the show on stage, and so they are hoping for a long run as they need a million customers in order to recoup their investment.
-Rivero also said that BETM is definitely the most complex show they have ever produced.
+This production was a massive undertaking and had been in the works for years.
+According to producer Juanjo Rivero, it cost 5 million euros just to get the show on stage, and so they hoped for a long run as they needed a million customers in order to recoup their investment.
+Rivero also said that BETM was definitely the most complex show they had ever produced.

-A very large cast will bring the story of Billy Elliot to life on stage in Madrid — the show features a cast of 83, including a rotating child cast of 55.
+A very large cast brought the story of Billy Elliot to life on stage in Madrid — the show featured a cast of over 80, including a rotating child cast of over 50.

 And so the casting process began as quickly as possible, with the first auditions held in March 2016.
 Two hundred young hopefuls from all around Spain turned up and, over the course of two days, they were whittled down to 35.
 These boys were invited to begin training at the Billy Elliot School.
 This was a big commitment for those who were from outside Madrid, as they had to move to the capital, change schools, and each of them needed a family member to accompany them as a guardian.
 The hard work began in earnest, as the school got to know each child individually to see their capabilities and their limits.
 There was a strong focus on classical ballet as it takes so much time to build up technique and proficiency in this area.